-Job Market Paper

-Monetary Policy Implications of Heterogeneous Mortgage Refinancing with A. Burya
+Job Market Paper: Monetary Policy Implications of Heterogeneous Mortgage Refinancing with A. Burya

 We show that credit score heterogeneity dampens monetary policy transmission through fixed-rate mortgages.
-Using Fannie Mae Single-Family Loan-Level historical data, we show that a 1% expansionary shock increases the refinancing probability for borrowers with a FICO credit score of 800 twice as much as that of borrowers with a FICO score of 700.
-We then develop a heterogeneous agent refinancing model with credit score heterogeneity and find that this type of heterogeneity dampens the housing wealth response to monetary policy by 15%, compared to a standard model with only mortgage rate heterogeneity.
-Borrowers with lower credit scores benefit from refinancing more than borrowers with higher credit scores, but face more difficulties obtaining refinance loans, resulting in a smaller wealth response.
+Using Fannie Mae Single-Family Loan-Level historical data, we show that a 1 percentage point decrease in mortgage rate increases the refinancing probability for borrowers with a FICO credit score of 800 twice as much as that for borrowers with a FICO score of 700.
+We then develop a refinancing model and find that credit score heterogeneity dampens consumption response to monetary policy by 11%, compared to a standard model with only mortgage rate heterogeneity.
+Borrowers with lower credit scores have higher marginal propensities to consume and benefit from refinancing more than borrowers with higher credit scores, but refinance less often, resulting in a smaller consumption response.